TV Shizuoka: History

+Shizuoka TV launched the current logo in 2003 and launched the mascot Teleshizu.
+Shizuoka TV began broadcasting digital TV on November 1, 2005, together with SDT and SATV.
+On July 24, 2011, Shizuoka TV station stopped broadcasting analog TV.
+In July 2014, Shizuoka TV began construction of a new headquarters building.
+This building has 5 floors above ground: the first floor is equipped with a studio and conference room; the second floor is the offices of reporting, production and other departments; the third floor is mainly for the technical department and has a main control room; the fourth floor is for the directors.
+Office, and has general affairs department, management department and other departments.
+In October 2017, Shizuoka TV began broadcasting programs from its new headquarters.

 The main station (JOQH-TV; channel 35) was founded on February 13, 1968, and began broadcasting on December 24 of that year.
 Sometime after the station's sign on, a satellite station (JORH-TV; channel 34) began broadcasting from Hamamatsu.
 On March 23, 2005, the station began testing its digital terrestrial transmissions, which would formally commence on November 1 of that year, together with SDT and SATV.
 JOQH-TV broadcast simultaneously in both analog and digital formats until July 24, 2011, when JORH-TV permanently ceased broadcasting.